X

 Yes, the tax extension deadline will likely always be there for taxpayers who don’t want to deal with filing their taxes in April.
 However, if you traditionally default to this deadline, it may be time to consider changing your course of action when it comes time to file your tax return.

 As we inch closer to the new year, take this time to get organized for next tax season.
-With deductions and credits fresh in your mind, use the remaining months of the year to make some financial moves that will benefit your tax situation next time around.
+With and fresh in your mind, use the remaining months of the year to make some financial moves that will benefit your tax situation next time around.